 The top weight represents the maximum allowed gross weight of the car.

-The second weight is the maximum gross weight of car plus trailer (Gross Train Weight).
+The second weight is the maximum gross weight of car plus trailer (Gross Combination Weight).

 The last two weights are the maximum allowed load on each axle.

 It is a widely held belief that the difference between lines one and two is the maximum amount the car can tow.
 In the case of the plate, above, this would be 1,695kg (4,200kg – 2,505kg).
 In some cases, this may well be the case, however, what this, actually, represents is the maximum amount the car can tow, when it is, itself, fully loaded.
-It is, perfectly, possible, that the actual towing capacity could, in fact, be more.
-The only thing that is legally enforceable, in UK law, is the Gross Train Weight.
+It is, perfectly, possible, that the actual towing capacity could, in fact, be more, and, often, the V5 will show a higher figure.
+The only thing that is legally enforceable, in UK law, is the Gross Combination Weight.
 Provided this is not exceeded, you will be towing within the law.
-Hence, in the example above, if the car were only loaded to 2,305kg (under loaded by 200kg) then the trailer could be loaded to 1,895kg, and still remain within the required Gross Train Weight.
+Hence, in the example above, if the car were only loaded to 2,305kg (under loaded by 200kg) then the trailer could, theoretically, be loaded to 1,895kg, and still remain within the required Gross Combination Weight.
+Just as a point of caution, though; the Department For Transport Guide To Towing With A Car does advise that exceeding the amounts on the VIN plate / V5 “…is likely to be construed as using a vehicle in a dangerous condition”.
+So, legally, we are covered, as long as we are within Gross Combination Weight, however, if we abuse that too much, it could go against us, so it’s always best to remain within the limits of the VIN plate / V5 wherever possible.

 Also worth pointing out, at this stage, that, whilst driving licence restrictions** (where applicable) work on plated maximum weights, vehicle towing limits are based on actual weights, so, in this example, provided the actual weight of car plus trailer does not exceed 4,200kg, it will be legal.